zbo14/envoke/linked_data/doc.md

 (2) Validation process for a publishing license

-- Check that publishing license has valid fields
+- Validate fields in publishing license
 - Query composition and run validation process (1)
 - Check that licenser id matches a composition right holder id
 - Query licenser and check that key matches license key (*already validated fields)